giampaolo/psutil/docs/api.rst

   (similar to :func:`os.cpu_count`) or ``None`` if undetermined.
   Unlike :func:`os.cpu_count`, this is not influenced by the ``PYTHON_CPU_COUNT`` environment variable introduced in Python 3.13.
-  "logical CPUs" means the number of physical cores multiplied by the number of threads that can run on each core (this is known as Hyper Threading).
+  :term:`Logical CPUs <logical CPU>` means the number of :term:`physical CPUs <physical CPU>` multiplied by the number of threads that can run on each core (this is known as Hyper Threading).
   This is what cloud providers often refer to as vCPUs.

   If *logical* is ``False`` return the number of physical cores only, or